ThanhNgo888/Note_Taker_Express_App/README.md

 Application should allow users to delete previously saved notes.

 # To run the application:
-install: npm install ->to install node-module run : node server.js
+Install: npm install ->to install node-module
+Run : node server.js